oasis-tcs/csaf/csaf_2.1/prose/edit/src/safety-security-and-data-protection.md

 > Such checks can be automated, e.g. in the CI/CD pipeline.

 CSAF documents can contain personally identifiable information.
-This includes but is not limited to names, e.g. in acknowledgments, as well as email addresses.
+This includes but is not limited to names, e.g. in acknowledgments, as well as email addresses, e.g. in involvement.
 Issuing parties SHALL ensure that they are allowed to publish such information.

 > Acknowledging entities or individuals is always possible with their consent.
 > Functional email addresses are usually not consider to be personally identifiable information.
+> The same applies for names of organizations.

 ---